outmoded/hapijs.com/lib/tutorials/en_US/cookies.md

 ```javascript
 return h.response('Bye').unstate('data');
 ```
-Here, we just pass the name of the cookie into `unstate()` to clear the cookie.
+Here, you just pass the name of the cookie into `unstate()` to clear the cookie.